Baiwy/Temporary/README.md

 # Temporary
-Simple exercise for studying using GitHub
+## Simple exercise for studying using GitHub.
-//documents.Temporary
++ hello world!
+- Do what u want!